kubernetes-sigs/kustomize/docs/glossary.md

 _Patch_ is a field in the kustomization, distinct from resources, because a patch file looks like a resource file, but has different semantics.
-A patch depends on (modifies) a resource, whereas a resourse has no dependencies.
+A patch depends on (modifies) a resource, whereas a resource has no dependencies.
 Since any resource file can be used as a patch, one cannot reliably distinguish a resource from a patch just by looking at the file's [YAML].